Deep Reinforcement Learning

 Lectures

 You will find below the links to the slides for each lecture (html and pdf).
+There is a playlist of quite outdated videos on Youtube.

 1 - Introduction